Answering the Interruptor

 “I got a tea this time thank you very much.”

-“Glad you decided to go with simple.”
+“Glad you decided to go with something simple for a change.”

 “Always good to have fans.”